 If Double NAT causes problems, you have a few options:(Recommended) Remove ISP-provided router from your network

 If this router is independent of your modem, power off and unplug this router and directly connect your modem to your Google Nest Wifi router or primary Google Wifi point.
-That should do the trick.

 If this router is combined with your modem, enable bridge mode on your modem/router combo.
 This will take care of the potential Double NAT issue.